hlmcki/scrabble-bot/README.md

 # ScrabbleBot

-A command-line Python program for playing Scrabble with AI-generated move suggestions.
+A command-line Python program for playing Scrabble with AI-generated word suggestions.